elephantscale/es-training-new/machine-learning/slides/Regressions-Generic.md

      - If model-A yields  RSS = 70

-     - And model-B yields RSS=50
+     - And model-B yields RSS = 50

      - Model-B might be better fit